Whatsapp Icon

 Targeted Therapy

 One of the significant advancements in ALL treatment is the introduction of targeted therapies.
 These medications specifically target abnormal proteins in cancer cells.
-For instance, Tyrosine kinase inhibitors (TKIs) have been highly effective in treating ALL that tests positive for the Philadelphia chromosome.
+For instance, Tyrosine kinase inhibitors (TKIs) have been highly effective in treating ALL that test positive for the Philadelphia chromosome.
 Examples include imatinib (Gleevec) and dasatinib (Sprycel), which have transformed the treatment landscape for this subgroup of ALL patients.

 Immunotherapy

-Immunotherapy represents a groundbreaking shift in ALL treatment.
+Immunotherapy represents a groundbreaking shift in ALL treatments.
 It involves using the body's immune system to fight cancer.
 Chimeric Antigen Receptor (CAR) T-cell therapy is a notable example, where a patient's T cells are genetically modified to attack leukemia cells more effectively.
 This treatment has shown remarkable success, particularly in cases that have been resistant to other forms of treatment.

 Bi-specific T-cell Engagers (BiTEs)